Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/architecture_2023.md

 our snapshots and backup from work data,
 `/projects` cannot be used for temporary data on the compute nodes - it is mounted read-only.

-Please use our data movers to transfer worthy data to permanent storages.
+Please use our data mover mechanisms to transfer worthy data to permanent storages.

 ## Migration Phase